symfony/symfony-docs/routing.rst

     $ composer require sensio/framework-extra-bundle

+.. versionadded:: 6.2

+    SensioFrameworkExtraBundle was deprecated in Symfony 6.2.

 Now, keep the previous route configuration, but change the arguments of the controller action.
 Instead of ``string $slug``, add ``BlogPost $post``::